etendosoftware/docs/docs/developer-guide/etendo-copilot/how-to-guides/how-to-create-copilot-tools.md

             print('MESSAGE:' + message_to_print)
             response = requests.get(host)
             return {"status_code": response.status_code}  # The run method must return a dictionary with the outputs of the tool.

-    ```
+---

 !!! note "Enviroment variables"
-        Automatically, Copilot reads the `gradle.properties` file of Etendo Classic and add configuration as environment variables.
+        Automatically, Copilot reads the `gradle.properties` file of Etendo Classic and adds configuration as environment variables.
 The name of the environment variable will be the same as the name of the property.
-The only difference is that the . is replaced by _.
-For example, if we have the property `COPILOT_PORT` in the gradle.properties file, Copilot will create the environment variable `COPILOT_PORT`.
+The only difference is the . is replaced by _.
+For example, if we have the property `COPILOT_PORT` in the `gradle.properties` file, Copilot will create the environment variable `COPILOT_PORT`.
 If we have the property `bbdd.sid` in the gradle.properties file, Copilot will create the environment variable `bbdd_sid`.
-         This allows us to use the environment variables in the tools.
+        This allows using the environment variables in the tools.